kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      The options are as follows:

      -2            Force tmux to assume the terminal supports 256 colours.
+This is equivalent to -T 256.

      -C            Start in control mode (see the CONTROL MODE section).
 Given twice (-CC) disables echo.

      -c shell-command
                    Execute shell-command using the default shell.
 If necessary, the tmux server will be started to retrieve the default-shell option.
 This option is for compatibility with sh(1) when tmux is used as a login shell.

+     -D            Do not start the tmux server as a daemon.
+This also turns the exit-empty option off.
+With -D, command may not be specified.

      -f file       Specify an alternative configuration file.
 By default, tmux loads the system configuration file from /etc/tmux.conf, if present, then looks for a user configuration file at ~/.tmux.conf.